 Target market: People who want to get rid of unwanted items.

-Primary benefit: The ability to replace old stuff with new items.
+Primary benefit: The ability to replace the old stuff with new items.

-What makes this value proposition unique?
+What makes it unique?
 The mutual focus on giving and getting.

 19. Proven: “The One Stop Shop for Small Business Hiring”